 \textbf{Metrics.} We use the common metric, Attack Success Rate (ASR), to indicate the efficacy of all adversarial attacks.
-For an ASR on a given model and the baseline model, denoted as $ASR_{M}/ASR_B$, respectively, we calculate the relative ASR change in percentage using $\Delta_{ASR} = \frac{ASR_{B} - ASR_{M}}{ASR_{B}}\times100\%$.
+For an ASR on a defended model and the baseline model, denoted as $ASR_{M}$ and $ASR_B$, respectively, we calculate the relative ASR change in percentage using $\Delta_{ASR} = \frac{ASR_{B} - ASR_{M}}{ASR_{B}}\times100\%$.
 Consequently, a positive/larger $\Delta_{ASR}$ indicates improved/stronger robustness, while a negative/lower $\Delta_{ASR}$ implies decreased/weaker robustness, with 0\% (100\%) meaning no robustness gain (completely defended).
 Details are given in the Sec.\ref{ap:metrics} of the Appendix.

-\textbf{Implementation Details.} Since our FDA parallelly computes distracted attention for subtraction, finetuning models with FDA is identical to downstream finetuning without extra modifications or parameters.
-Following the settings in \cite{ref:ALBEF}, we finetune the model by 10 epochs and use the last-epoch model for all tasks/models.
-For the layer index, we use $L^{0-1}$ and $H^{0-5}$ for all models/tasks/datasets, with corresponding ablation studies on the selection of the layer and attention head indices for all models and tasks in Sec.\ref{sec:abl}.
+\textbf{Implementation Details.} Since our FDA parallelly computes distracted attention for subtraction, fine-tuning models with FDA is identical to downstream fine-tuning without extra modifications or parameters.
+Following the settings in \cite{ref:ALBEF}, we fine-tune the model by 10 epochs and use the last-epoch model for all tasks/models.
+For the layer index, we use $L^{0-1}$ and $H^{0-5}$ for all models/tasks/datasets, with ablation studies on the selection of the layer and attention head indices for all models and tasks in Sec.\ref{sec:abl}.